rossigee/bitnodes-hardware/README.md

 Thank you for purchasing Bitnodes Hardware!

-The Bitnodes Hardware is a quad-core single-board computer built and configured to operate as a dedicated Bitcoin full node.
-It puts you in full control of a node that plays a critical role in the Bitcoin peer-to-peer network by verifying and relaying transactions and blocks across the network.
+The Bitnodes Hardware is a low footprint quad-core single-board computer built and configured to operate as a dedicated Bitcoin full node.
+It puts you in full control of a device that plays a critical role in the Bitcoin peer-to-peer network by verifying and relaying transactions and blocks across the network.

+Each unit comes fully assembled and consumes only 2.5W during normal operation making the Bitnodes Hardware ideal for 24/7 operation.

+## Quickstart
+1. Unpack your Bitnodes Hardware.
+1. Plug in the power cord and the Ethernet cable.
+1. Note down the LAN IP address (`LAN_IP_ADDRESS`) and the WAN IP address (`WAN_IP_ADDRESS`) for your Bitnodes Hardware displayed on the LCD.
+1. Using another computer in the same LAN, open the administration page at `http://LAN_IP_ADDRESS:8080` with a web browser.
+1. Click on the **ADMINISTRATION** link at the top-right corner of the page.
+1. Login using `admin` as the password.
+1. Click **CHANGE PASSWORD** to change your password now.
+1. Your Bitnodes Hardware will take a couple hours to sync up with the latest blocks from the network.
+1. Once synced, your Bitnodes Hardware will start to verify and relay new transactions and blocks.

+**WARNING: DO NOT UNPLUG THE POWER CORD FOR YOUR BITNODES HARDWARE BEFORE STOPPING THE BITCOIN CLIENT GRACEFULLY FROM THE ADMINISTRATION PAGE.
+FAILURE TO STOP THE BITCOIN CLIENT GRACEFULLY WILL RESULT IN ITS DATABASE CORRUPTION WHICH WILL LIKELY REQUIRE FRESH DOWNLOAD OF THE ENTIRE BLOCKCHAIN.**

 ## Hardware Features
 * Amlogic Quad-Core ARM Cortex-A5 1.5GHz CPU